Name: Margaret Ruth SLEDGE

 Siblings from her mother: Mable Roy BELL, Oliver “Fat” BELL, Edna Z. BELL, William Lloyd “Cot” BELL, Wade SLEDGE, Jean/Gene, Carlene

-Spouse: Curtis Allen GREGORY (divorced in 1987)
+Spouse: Curtis Allen GREGORY

 1950-1968: Resident of Macon, Noxubee, Mississippi, USA

-1972: marriage to Curtis Allen GREGORY
+1972: Marriage to Curtis Allen GREGORY

-1987: divorced from Curtis Allen GREGORY
+1987: Divorce from Curtis Allen GREGORY

 1968-2006: Resident of St. Louis, Missouri, USA